 Having both HIV and HCV complicates each infection.

 However, new HCV drugs (DAAs) have cure rates above 95%, both for HIV positive and HIV negative people alike.

-Without HCV treatment, HIV increases the chance that HCV will progress and it causes HCV to progress more quickly.
+Without HCV treatment, HCV is more likely to progress and to progress more quickly in people who have HIV confection.
 Serious liver damage is also more likely to develop with coinfection than with HCV alone.
 We don’t know why this happens.

-Using DAAs to cure HCV is not recommended in all guidelines, If DAAs are not available, then keeping your immune system strong by using antiretroviral therapy (ART) to treat your HIV may delay HCV progression.
+All guidelines now recommend using DAAs to cure HCV.
+But if DAAs are not available, then using antiretroviral therapy (ART) to treat your HIV might delay HCV progression.